JosiasDash/TaskProcessor/README.md

 ## Overview
-TaskProcessor is a lightweight and efficient task management library written in Rust.
+TaskProcessor is a lightweight and efficient task management program written in Rust.
 It simplifies the processing of asynchronous tasks in your applications by providing a robust framework for queuing, scheduling, and executing tasks.

 ## Features
 - **Asynchronous Task Handling**: Process tasks without blocking the main thread.